 Q. 1.
 Can I use Sodium Sulfite (Na2SO3) to precipitate gold from aqua regia?
 What is the different if I use Sodium Metabisulfite (Na2S2O5), Sodium Sulfate (Na2SO4), and Sodium Sulfite (Na2SO3)?
 What is the best precipitant from all of that?

 2. If I want to neutralize the water (there is no contain gold anymore), can I use Sodium bicarbonate (NaHCO2)?
-Are the rest of the metal will precipitate with the sodium bicarbonate, or only with Sodium Carbonate/Soda Ash the metal will precipitate?
+Are the rest of the metal will precipitate with the sodium bicarbonate, or only with sodium carbonate (washing soda) [affil. link to info/product on Amazon] the metal will precipitate?

 Thank you, sorry if I ask too much.